 Partners & suppliers >

 The SHDM also owns several buildings that have been set up to become cultural venues.
-Some offer activities and services directly to the general public, such as the Darling Foundry, the future Maison de la culture Villeray-Saint-Michel-Parc-Extension or the historic chapel of the Monastère du Bon-Pasteur.
-Others are designed to provide artists with venues for creation and development such as the Cirque Éloize’s premises in Old Montréal.
+Some offer activities and services directly to the general public, such as the Maison de la culture Villeray–Saint-Michel–Parc-Extension or the historic Bon-Pasteur chapel, or host associations working in the cultural sector, such as the Îlot Balmoral with the NFB.

 As it does for the community sector, the SHDM use its expertise and financial capacity to enable the implementation of ambitious cultural projects that need time to materialize.
 From the temporary acquisition of property to the sharing of expertise in construction work management, the possibilities are endless and each project is unique.

 For example, in 2012, the SHDM purchased and ensured the upkeep of the former Just For Laughs Museum to preserve its cultural vocation and avoid its transformation into a private residential project.
 This left time for the circus company Les 7 doigts de la main to find the funding to purchase the premises in 2014 and modify them to meet their specific needs.
 The SHDM has also converted the former firehouse on Place D'Youville to house the Centre d’histoire de Montréal.

 Another example is the SHDM’s commitment to the Pied carré and Ateliers créatifs Montréal organizations with respect to the creation of the Pôle de création et de diffusion de Gaspé.
 This project will feature artists' studios and spaces for cultural productions, and is part of the redevelopment of a former industrial building in the Plateau Mont-Royal borough.